AerialMantis/staging.aerialmantis.github.io/_posts/2017-03-08-template-keywords.md

 }
 ```

-At first glance this code looks correct, however when you compile this you will get an error that looks something like:
+At first glance this code looks correct, however, when you compile this you will get an error that looks something like:

 > error: expected primary-expression before 'float'

 Being faced with this error message it may not be clear what the problem is.
-The reason for this can actually be found in  two-phase name lookup; the rule that every template is compiled in two phases, firstly for general syntax and again once any depedant names are know.
-Due to a grammer ambiguity in C\+\+; being that the `<` token can be parsed either as the opening template brace of a call to a member function template specialisation or as a less than operator on the right hand side of a non-template.
-When the compiler parses code like this involving a dependant type, in this case `foo<T>` it cannot know which context it is and it asumes the latter.
-In order to instruct the compiler that this is in fact a call to a member function template specialisation it is nessesary to add the `template` keyword immediately after the `.`:
+The reason for this can actually be found in two-phase name lookup; the rule that every template is compiled in two phases, firstly for general syntax and again once any dependent names are known.
+Due to a grammar ambiguity in C\+\+; being that the `<` token can be parsed either as the opening template brace of a call to a member function template specialisation or as a less than operator on the right-hand side of a non-template.
+When the compiler parses code like this involving a dependant type, in this case `foo<T>` it cannot know which context it is and it assumes the latter.
+In order to instruct the compiler that this is, in fact, a call to a member function template specialisation it is necessary to add the `template` keyword immediately after the `.`:

 ```cpp
 template <typename T>